octopus-network/substrate-ibc-deliverable/contract-2/m3/README.md

 * Cosmos chain integrated ibc-go
 The Octopus Network has implemented the ics10 grandpa light client prototype in ibc-go, the cosmos chain that integrated of this version of the ibc-go can interact with the substrate chain that intetrated substrate-ibc.
-The ics10 grandpa light client relies on the substrate beefy feature to complete the verification, please refer to [here](https://github.com/paritytech/grandpa-bridge-gadget/blob/master/docs/beefy.md) for beefy
+The ics10 grandpa light client relies on the substrate beefy feature to complete the verification, for more about beefy, please refer [here](https://github.com/paritytech/grandpa-bridge-gadget/blob/master/docs/beefy.md).
 * Hermes relayer
 In order to implement cross-chain interaction between cosmos chain and substrate chain, we have added support for substrate in hermes.